-Comment on Figure 4.12: The outlier data is due to stray light just prior to local midnight (0600 UTC) during late eclipse.
+Comment on Figure 4.12: The outlier data are due to stray light just prior to local midnight (0600 UTC) during late eclipse.
 The standard deviation may decrease considerably if you can disregard these outliers.

-GOES-15 Sounder noise was monitored with NEdR and NEdT at blackbody scan with measured blackbody temperature, and the results are also available at the GOES-15 IPM Web page.
+GOES-15 Sounder noise was monitored with NEdR and NEdT of the blackbody scan data with the measured blackbody temperature; the results are available on the GOES-15 IPM Web page.
 Tables 4.6 and 4.7 summarize the noise levels for GOES-8 through GOES-15.
 In general, the GOES-14 Sounder noise levels are improved compared to previous GOES Sounders.